 It was evident across all focus groups that the school plays a central role in the life of the child and in the life of the community.
-The role of the school was multi-faceted.
-As well as its academic remit, this role was seen to include preparing the child to live in society, building their dreams and their confidence and sense of well-being, and supporting parents to support their children's learning.
-Parents in the focus groups described the positive relationships they have with schools and with individual staff members.
-Parents described a 'good school' as a place where preschool and extracurricular facilities were available, where children felt safe and had positive relationships with teachers, where there were good teachers with high aspirations, where there was good communication and involvement in decision making, where there were adequate resources, good behaviour management strategies, and timely assessments and supports.
+As well as its academic remit, the role of the school was seen to include preparing the child to live in society, building their dreams and their confidence and sense of well-being and supporting parents to support their children's learning.
+Parents described the positive relationships they have with schools and with individual staff members.
+Parents described a 'good school' as a place where preschool and extra-curricular facilities were available, where children felt safe and had positive relationships with teachers, where there were good teachers with high aspirations, where there was good communication and involvement in decision-making, where there were adequate resources, good behaviour management strategies and timely assessments and supports.
 Good schools were also identified as places where children were nurtured to succeed from the early years onwards.

 Focus groups explored the role of the school as a site for delivery of services.
-The delivery of services within the school, with the necessary supports, was deemed to be a creative and effective response to meeting children's needs, and indeed a welcome model of integrated service delivery, with providers highlighting the increased uptake of services when they are delivered locally and in a collaborative fashion.
-Fundamentally, delivery of services on the school site was deemed to be an effective way of making good use of resources since there was a greater chance that appointments would be kept and you wouldn't have 'therapists in empty rooms waiting for the clients to come in' (Provider).
+The delivery of services within the school, with the necessary supports, was deemed to be a creative and effective response to meeting children's needs, and indeed a welcome model of integrated service delivery.
+Providers highlighted the increased uptake of services when they are delivered locally and in a collaborative way.
+Delivery of services on the school site was deemed to be an effective way of making good use of resources, since there was a greater chance that appointments would be kept and you wouldn't have 'therapists in empty rooms waiting for the clients to come in' (Provider).
 The possibility of the school being used as the point of delivery of services such as counselling and art/music therapy was also positively viewed.
-While some schools have therapeutic interventions in place, it was noted that the scale of young people's needs was not matched by the services available, and that staff felt like they were 'playing God', selecting young people for engagement in these therapeutic initiatives.
+While some schools have therapeutic interventions in place, it was noted that the scale of young people's needs was not matched by the level of services available, and that staff felt like they were 'playing God', selecting certain young people for these therapeutic initiatives (and not others who also need them).
 A similar sentiment was echoed by a provider who said that when selecting young people for inclusion in activities it felt like 'you were playing with people's lives'.

-Participants acknowledged the resources that a school receives as part of its DEIS designation.
-The schools located in the study areas operate within a unique context.
-Part of understanding this context is to understand how feuding, over time, has impacted on educational provision.
-Providers acknowledged that their schools can have negative profiles within the community, due to the fall-out from criminal activity.
-Providers were aware that criminal activity in the community can have a negative impact on the image of the school, stating that the outside world does not see the quality of education, only the presence of the ERU or Gardaí.
+Participants acknowledged the additional resources that a school receives as part of its DEIS designation.
+Part of understanding the unique context in which these schools operate involves appreciating how feuding and criminal activity, over time, have impacted on educational provision.
+Providers acknowledged that their schools can have negative profiles within the community, due to the fall-out from criminal activity in the community.
+For instance, this can have a negative impact on the image of the school - the outside world does not see the quality of education, only the presence of the ERU or Gardaí.

 The challenge of trying to keep some young people engaged at second level was discussed, with participants noting the over-emphasis on academic subjects when some young people would like to learn a skill such as hairdressing (parent).
 The need to have alternative provision at second level was acknowledged and highly regarded where it exists.
-However provision is complex.
+However, provision is complex.
 One provider noted that 'some kids will not stay in school after Junior Cert'.